How to have a positive mindset. Stay tuned.

 Look, we’re all human.
 Right?

-And in this uncertain and complex world, we all need to give each other some slack and help each other become the best we can be.
+Moreover, in this uncertain and complex world, we all need to give each other some slack.
+We also should help each other become the best we can be.
 Right?

 Okay, so here is my dilemma.